francois-le-ko4la/python-ping/README.md

 Enjoy...
 ```

-Configuration file should be write according to this example:
+Configuration file should be written according to this example:
 ```yaml
 Internet access:
   host: www.google.fr